 If you’re pregnant, you might have some concerns about your baby’s positioning.
 Will they be head down and ready before labour begins?

-Maybe you’ve been told your baby is in the breech position and though labor isn’t imminent you’re concerned about what this means.
+Maybe you’ve been told your baby is bottom down, you may be facing a breech birth and though labor isn’t imminent you’re concerned about what this all means.